VitorThorvi/tsi33a-bravo/README.md

 ## Description
 An application to promote live dance events in theaters for dance school students.

-This application is developed under the TSI33A - Front-End Applications Development Using Frameworks and Components course and is a part of Systems for Internet undergraduate course at Federal University of Technology - Parana, Guarapuava Campus.
+This application is developed under the TSI33A – Front-End Applications Development Using Frameworks and Components course and is a part of Systems for Internet undergraduate course at Federal University of Technology – Paraná, Guarapuava Campus.

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.7.